- Military Life Cycle

 Information and support for service members and their families.
 About the Call Center.

 People who live through a traumatic event sometimes suffer its effects long after the real danger has passed.
-This is called post-traumatic stress disorder, or PTSD.
-While PTSD is often associated with combat veterans, any survivor of a natural disaster, physical abuse or other traumatic event may suffer from it.
+This is called post-traumatic stress disorder.
+While PTSD is often associated with combat veterans, any survivor of a natural disaster, physical abuse or another traumatic event may suffer from it.
 The good news is that with professional help, PTSD is treatable.
 But the first steps in getting help are learning the risk factors, recognizing the symptoms and understanding the treatment options.

 Knowing the risk factors

 Several factors play a role in developing PTSD, such as individual personality, the severity of the event, proximity to the event, the people involved in the event, duration of the trauma and the amount of support the person receives afterward.
 You may be at higher risk if you: